 When you're driving on well-worn roads and the rain is piling up, you might be inclined to drive in ruts if you can see them.
 But while they may appear to offer better traction, in fact the opposite is true: Water tends to build up more quickly in those ruts.
 Do your best to avoid them and carve your own path through the rain.

 It's vital to take good care of your tires, whatever you may drive.
 But you can set yourself up for success by choosing the right tires in the first place.

 But even if you don't choose our tires, choose to drive safely when rain soaks the road.
-Because there's nothing better than enjoying a blustery fall drive from the safety of the driver's seat.
+Because there's nothing better than enjoying a rainy summer drive from the safety of the driver's seat.